 Recreational crabbing is popular around Crisfield.
 Along local shorelines, piers, docks, and bulkheads, crabbers use baited lines or traps.
 Recreational crabbing is also popular by boat, using trotlines or other gear.

 The area around Crisfield is well suited for kayaking and canoeing.
 At Janes Island State Park, a series of marked trails lead thru canals, creeks, embayments, and flats where birds and other wildlife can be seen.
 Kayaks and canoes can be rented from the park, in season.

 A number of other facilities near Crisfield are suitable for launching kayaks, including boat ramps at Somers Cove Marina, Marion, and Lawsonia.
-At Bending Water Park, enthusiasts can bring their own craft, rent kayaks or canoes, or join guided tours.
+At Janes Island State Park, enthusiasts can bring their own craft, rent kayaks or canoes, or join guided tours.

 Some of the area’s best fishing spots are accessible only by paddlecraft.
 Kayak fishermen fish for speckled trout, striped bass, bluefish, red drum, white perch, spot, and other species.